 Instructions

 - Grease an 8 x 8-inch square baking pan.
-Set aside.
+You can also line it with parchment paper if you do not want to grease it.
+Set the baking dish aside.

 Comments & Reviews